loki3/flexagonator/docs/script.md

 ### the `directions` command

-By default, Flexagonator assumes that each pat is connected clockwise from the previous, relative to the vertex pointing at the center of the flexagon.
+By default, Flexagonator assumes that each pat is connected to the previous pat in a consistent direction.
 The end result is a flexagon where every pat meets in the center of the flexagon.
 To change this behavior, you can describe how each pat is connected to the previous pat using the `directions` command.
 If you think of the previous pat being connected to the current pat's bottom edge,